AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-features.md

 - **Checked Out By**: You can look for files the specified user checks out.
 - **Last Modified**: You can look for files that have been last modified after a selected date but before a selected date.
 - **Modified before**: You can look for files that have been last modified before a selected date.
-- **Time frame**: You can also look for files that have been last modified in the last 2 hours, last week, last month, or last year.
+- **Time frame**: You can also look for files that have been last modified in the last two hours, last week, last month, or last year.
 - **Tags**: You can look for files that have specific tags applied to them.
 You can either type the tag or select it from the dropdown list.

 **Advanced**